alexanderenrique/alexanderenrique.github.io/docs/general/Today-I-Learned.md

 ## Learnings

+#### 08/24/2025
+- RTOS and how that works, like FreeRTOS.
+I don't think I need it for any of my current work, but cool to know it exists
+- Learned how to do GD&T in OnShape for the yoshimura flange project

+#### 08/23/2025
+- Spanish Moss does not natively grow in California, it's acutally a lichen called lace lichen, and it's the state lichen of California.
+The more you know!

 #### 08/20/2025
 - mkdocs is the truth, started learning about how to lay out a blog using it instead of github pages themes